ONSdigital/dp-code-list-api/scripts/README.md

 The script will change 3 files:

-* `codelists.json` will have a line added containing the json document for the list you've just added
+* `codelists.json` will have a line added containing the JSON document for the list you've just added
-* A new file will be created of the format `<listID>.json` - this file will contain json documents for each individual code in the code list, and the filename will contain the code list ID provided in the header of your input file.
+* A new file will be created of the format `<listID>.json` - this file will contain JSON documents for each individual code in the code list, and the filename will contain the code list ID provided in the header of your input file.
 * `setup.sh` will have a line added to ensure the new file is included in the mongo import when the